lorenzoreyes/Liquidity-Maker-with-Rust/README.md

-# This project ia my approach for the Keyrock-Challenge for Rust
+# This project is my approach for the Keyrock-Challenge with Rust
 *** Also this documents aims to record my walkthrough in this journey
 *** As a developer I aim that my code speak for itself and on my behalf